+Flood and Water Quality System Upkeep is to be completed by current homeowner or hired contractor.
 These SOPs are not expected to cover all necessary procedure actions.
 Operators are allowed to adapt SOPs to unique site conditions in good judgment when it is necessary for safety, and the proper, and effective containment of pollutants.
 However, any changes of routine operations must be amended in these SOPs.

-- a) Our storm drain system will collect anything we leave in the way of runoff which will clock our inlets and fill our detention pond and system increasing maintenance cost. - b) Any liquids or dissolved pollutants can increase the risk for contaminating groundwater for which we are responsible. - c) During very intense storm events pollutants in excess runoff can by-pass our system increasing risk of contaminating groundwater and the Springville City Storm water System.
+- a) Our storm drain system will collect anything we leave in the way of runoff which will fill our oil/sediment/trash traps and underground infiltration system increasing maintenance cost. - b) Any liquids or dissolved pollutants can increase the risk for contaminating groundwater for which we are responsible. - c) During very intense storm events pollutants in excess runoff can by-pass our system increasing risk of contaminating groundwater and the Jordan River.